annatimofeyeva/weekend-team-tracker/README.md

 * User should be able to add a new Team and then viewing a list of Teams.
 * User can view the members of each Team.
 * User should be able to add a new Team member and then viewing a list of these Team members.
-* User should be able to view each Team member's profiles.
-* User should be able to do a search within the "Team" or "Members" lists according to ?????.
+* User should be able to redirects to the page with details about the Startup weekend event.
-* The application should be deploy to Heroku:
+* The application should be deploy to Heroku.
-* Link to live-hosted site (Heroku):

 ## SPECS